207: Wild Rebels

 A little B.J.
 Thomas there.

 Billy Joe “B.J.”
-Thomas is a singer who had a string of hit songs make it onto the pop, adult-contemporary, and country charts in the 1960s and 1970s.
+Thomas (1941-2121) was a singer who had a string of hit songs make it onto the pop, adult-contemporary, and country charts in the 1960s and 1970s.
 His best-known songs are “Hooked on a Feeling” from 1968 and his performance of Burt Bacharach’s “Raindrops Keep Fallin’ on My Head” from the 1969 film Butch Cassidy and the Sundance Kid, which won the Academy Award for Best Original Song that year.

 Does light stand still on the edge of a black hole?